About amnicon

 We are a member of Lutheran Outdoor Ministries (the organization of ELCA affiliated camps and retreat centers) and proudly accredited by the American Camp Association.

-We are a 501(c)3 nonprofit, owned and operated by the Camp Amnicon Foundation, a community of donors, volunteers, and supporters that are dedicated to making sure you have the opportunity to experience “grace beyond your comfort zone.”
+We are a 501(c)3 nonprofit, owned and operated by the Camp Amnicon Foundation, a community of donors, volunteers, and supporters that are dedicated to making sure you have the opportunity to experience Growth & Grace in the wild places of God’s creation.

 our mission

-• Welcome people just as they are, valued and loved by God.
+• Welcoming and recognizing people just as they are, valued and loved by God.

-• Develop and train competent staff who plan and lead fun and safe wilderness experiences.
+• Training competent staff to guide fun and safe wilderness experiences.

 Some of the especially important ways we live out our values include: